Ven51/MyProjects/README.md

 # myprojects

-Some simple projects/tasks in algorithms
+Some simple projects/tasks in algorithmic thinking